Kong/kubernetes-ingress-controller/docs/guides/prometheus-grafana.md

 Another important metric to track is the rate of errors and requests your services are serving.
-The timeseries kong_http_status collects HTTP status code metrics for each service.
+The time series `kong_http_status` collects HTTP status code metrics for each service.

 This metric can help you track the rate of errors for each of your service: